oasis-open/tosca-community-contributions/README.md

 In order to contribute to this repository you should Fork the repository, add some tests on your fork and issue a pull-request that respect the following constraints:

 * The pull-request must not contains too many tests in order to ease the review of the pull-request.
-* If a pull-request contains multiple tests template they must all be difference scenarios aiming to validate the same element of the specification
+* If a pull-request define multiple tests they must all be variants aiming to validate the same element of the specification
 * The test template must be placed in the folder matching the conformance target (Parser-Validator or Orchestrator)
 * The test template can be a yaml TOSCA template OR an unzipped TOSCA archive in a folder.
 * The TOSCA template or Archive's entry TOSCA template must contains a *metadata* section that defines the test assertion expected from parsing the template as defined bellow: